kanryu/sbpl/README.md

 This enables arbitrary label cutting which can not be controlled by a normal Windows printer.

+This module has a function to print TrueType fonts using Freetype.
+Execute method ttf_write().

 This module is a prototype and may not satisfy your work, but since it is Pure Python, you can add and change features yourself.